Dimer models and the special McKay correspondence: Consistent dimer models are non-degenerate

-For a pair $(z, w)$ of zig-zag paths with adjacent slopes, we can choose a perfect matching on the union of $z$ and $w$ which contains arrows in the intersections of $z$ and $w$ starting from the sources of large hexagons.
-There is a perfect matching obtained by taking the union with the set of edges in the interiors of large hexagons as in the above proof, which is said to {\em come from a pair of zig-zag paths with adjacent slopes}.
-We assume the consistency condition through the rest of this section.
+\begin{definition} For a pair $(z, w)$ of zigzag paths with adjacent slopes, the perfect matching obtained as in the proof of Proposition \ref{prop:non-degenerate} containing the edge at the intersection is said to {\em come from a pair of zigzag paths with adjacent slopes}. \end{definition}